 - If you smoke, stop as soon as possible.
 This will improve your recovery and your overall health.

 - Your provider will tell you about any other specific things you need to do to get ready for surgery.
-For instance, the day before the surgery, you may need to take a laxative to clear your colon.
+For instance, the day before the surgery, you may need to take a laxative or bowel preparation to clear your colon.

 - Follow any directions you are given for not eating or drinking before the surgery.

 Based on your medical condition, your healthcare provider may request other specific preparation.

 Robotic prostatectomy requires a hospital stay.
 Procedures may vary depending on your condition and your healthcare provider’s practices.

 Generally, robotic prostatectomy follows this process:

 - You will be asked to remove any jewelry or other objects that might get in the way during procedure.